Murdoch dines with British anti-EU leader, critics cry foul

 Prime Minister David Cameron promised to try to renegotiate Britain's membership of the EU and to hold a referendum on staying in or leaving by the end of 2017, a pledge which fueled public debate between supporters and opponents.

-A spokesman for UKIP, which favors Britain leaving the EU, said the dinner took place at Murdoch's London flat on Tuesday.
+A spokesman for UKIP, which favours Britain leaving the EU, said the dinner took place at Murdoch's London flat on Tuesday.
 He declined to divulge details of what was discussed.

 "There was dinner on Tuesday night and it was at Murdoch's invitation," the spokesman said.